Concepts

 Mention

-A mention is a social post or comment that matched one of your active listener queries.
+A mention is a social post or comment that matched one of your active listener queries, or that came from a tracked author on that listener.
 Mentions are the core output of SnitchFeed.

 Each mention includes: